audi-yusra/Music-Player/README.md

-# Music Player Web Application
+# MelodyFlow – Your Gateway to a Dynamic Music Experience

 This project is a **Music Player** web application built using HTML, CSS, and JavaScript.
 It provides a sleek and user-friendly interface for playing music tracks, with features like play/pause, next/previous track navigation, and a progress bar for tracking playback.
 The application dynamically updates the background and album cover based on the currently playing song.